Writer Profile

 "This 'Outline' by Fukuzawa, who learned from Buckle, was the first to grasp this (statistics) as a general method for objective recognition of social laws, independent of policy theory."

-Based on Buckle's book, Yukichi Fukuzawa introduced that there are certain tendencies in the annual number of murderers, suicides, and daily sales of steamed cakes.
-He further showed that by tabulating and contrasting population, prices, wages, number of marriages, births, illnesses, and deaths, the situation of a country becomes clear at a glance, and that the annual number of marriages is related to grain prices.
-He then stated that investigating circumstances in this way is very convenient for seeking their causes, and that it is necessary to consider that causes include "immediate causes" and "remote causes."
+Based on Buckle's book, Yukichi Fukuzawa introduced the fact that there are certain tendencies in the annual number of murderers, suicides, and daily sales of steamed cakes.
+He further showed that by tabulating and comparing population, prices, wages, number of marriages, births, illnesses, and deaths, the situation of a country becomes clear at a glance, and that the annual number of marriages is related to grain prices.
+Based on this, he stated that investigating circumstances in this way is very convenient for seeking causes, and that it is necessary to consider that causes include "proximate causes" and "remote causes."
 Incidentally, comparison and inference of causal relationships are important concepts in statistical thinking.

-He also explained the significance of statistics by criticizing the attitude of "making arbitrary judgments about the state of the world based on a single matter or object" without evidence, or "being deluded by what is heard and seen nearby" and failing to search for remote causes.
-Since arbitrary judgment and delusion were the thinking attitudes Yukichi Fukuzawa most rejected, he likely strongly agreed with it as a thinking method to avoid falling into them.
+He also criticized making groundless assumptions by being obsessed with one thing, saying "the state of the world should not be judged based on a single matter or object," and criticized failing to seek remote causes by being "infatuated with what is immediately heard and seen," explaining the significance of statistics.
+Since groundless assumptions and infatuation were the thinking attitudes Yukichi Fukuzawa most rejected, he likely strongly agreed with statistics as a way of thinking to avoid falling into them.

-The same book also contains the passage: "Even if it is tried and progresses well, I have not yet heard of anything that has reached its limit.
+The same book also contains the passage: "Even if one tries and makes good progress, I have not heard of anyone reaching the limit.
 From the beginning of creation to the present day, it may be called a world of trial."
 This resonates with the thinking of continuously rotating the cycle of statistical inquiry.

 The Attitude of Grasping Phenomena Quantitatively

-While it is significant that Yukichi Fukuzawa's understanding of statistics and the statistical thinking symbolized by "jitsugaku (science)" were demonstrated even where concrete data was absent, I would also like to look at how he handled quantitative data.
+Yukichi Fukuzawa's understanding of statistics and the statistical thinking symbolized by "jitsugaku (science)" were significant in that they were demonstrated even where concrete data was absent, but I would also like to look at how he handled numerical data.

-Yukichi Fukuzawa was originally a person who actively collected quantitative information and tried to understand it concretely.
-For example, in his notebook from when he explored the situations of various countries as part of the 1862 mission to Europe, numerous numbers are written down vertically and horizontally.
+Yukichi Fukuzawa was originally a person who actively collected numerical information and tried to understand it concretely.
+For example, in his notebook from the 1862 mission to Europe, where he explored the situations of various countries, many numbers are written down vertically and horizontally.

-In his writings as well, he not only used statistical data to explain a country's situation more concretely and clearly but also frequently showed comparisons to advance his arguments.
-Looking at the editorials of Jiji Shinpo, in "Meat Must Be Eaten" (December 16, 1882), he estimated the per capita beef consumption from the number of cattle slaughtered nationwide in Japan, and further added estimates for pigs, boars, sheep, etc., for which there were no figures, to show that Japan's consumption was significantly lower compared to Western countries.
+In his writings, he not only used statistical materials to explain a country's situation more concretely and clearly but also frequently showed comparisons to advance his arguments.
+Looking at the editorials of Jiji Shinpo, in "Meat Must Be Eaten" (December 16, 1882), he estimated the per capita beef consumption from the number of cattle slaughtered across Japan, and further added generous estimates for pigs, boars, sheep, etc., for which there were no figures, to show that Japan's consumption was significantly lower compared to Western countries.
 In "On National Wealth" (June 23, 1883), he tabulated the volume of various types of sake between 1873 and 1882, demonstrating that the demand for refined sake temporarily decreased due to tax increases but returned to previous levels the following year.

-In this way, it can be seen that thinking such as using statistical data to make comparisons, observe changes, or consider factors was part of his daily life.
+In this way, it can be seen that he daily employed thinking such as using statistical data to make comparisons, observe changes, or consider factors.

 As a concrete example, let's look at Transition of People's Way of Thinking (published in 1879).
-This argues that the "recent civilization" of the 1800s (also written as "modern civilization") is a civilization of steam, and that the "instruments of civilization" such as steamships, trains, telegraphs, printing, and mail have "renewed" the feelings or "popular sentiments" of people in countries around the world.
+This argues that "recent civilization" (also written as modern civilization) of the 1800s is a civilization of steam, and that the feelings of people in countries around the world—the "people's spirit"—have been "renewed" by the "conveniences of civilization" such as steamships, trains, telegraphs, printing, and mail.

-In this, he explains that these instruments have brought about an era where "information" (also written as "information") spreads instantly.
-After showing the circulation of newspapers that "broaden people's information" regarding the situation in Britain, he shows that the number of postal letters that "exchange people's information" was over 780 million in 1867, flourishing at 25 letters per person, and increased to 967 million in 1874.
+In this, he explains that these tools have brought about an era where "information" (also written as information) spreads instantly.
+After showing the circulation of newspapers that "broaden people's information" in the UK, he shows that the number of postal letters that "exchange people's information" was over 780 million in 1867, flourishing at 25 letters per person, and increased to 967 million in 1874.

-Around this time, Yukichi Fukuzawa seems to have been looking at the situation in Japan in contrast based on statistical data as an indispensable element for the progress of civilization.
+Around this time, Yukichi Fukuzawa seems to have viewed the situation in Japan in contrast based on statistical materials as an essential element for the progress of civilization.
 In "Popular Theory of Civil Rights," published the previous year, he wrote, "To measure the degree of progress of human intelligence, one can know a part of it by looking at the amount of mail in that region," and listed the number of pieces of mail for one year starting from 1876.
-Specifically, he listed Tokyo Head Office at 15,103,000, Osaka Office at 2,788,000, Kyoto Office at 1,461,000, Aichi at 965,000, and Aomori at 257,000, and further divided Aichi and Aomori by population to show they were low at 0.8 and 0.55 letters per person per year, respectively.
+Specifically, he listed Tokyo Head Office at 15,103,000, Osaka Office at 2,788,000, Kyoto Office at 1,461,000, Aichi at 965,000, and Aomori at 257,000.
+He further divided Aichi and Aomori by population to show that they were low at 0.8 and 0.55 letters per person per year, respectively.

 In Transition of People's Way of Thinking, he further points out that people in an era when information transmission was slow were like pupae in terms of butterflies, and the government could easily control them.
-However, people who have gained the "instruments for communicating thoughts" are like butterflies with wings and cannot be easily controlled.
-He notes that some countries emerge that take measures of despotic oppression, but such old-fashioned ways will not be effective, and he introduces the British form of "transferring political power during peaceful times" and "constantly alternating political power between the old and the new," stating the necessity of a national diet.
+However, people who have obtained the "tools for communicating thoughts" are like butterflies with wings and cannot be easily controlled.
+He notes that some countries take measures of despotic oppression, but such old-fashioned ways will not succeed.
+He introduces the British form of "transferring political power during peaceful times" and "constantly alternating political power between old and new," and states the necessity of a national assembly.

-Here too, after publishing a table of the prime minister's "date of appointment," "term of office," and "name of the person in power" between 1784 and 1879, he showed that "during the right ninety-six years, there were twenty-six generations of changes in power; the shortest term of office was 121 days, the longest was 17 years and 84 days, those over five years were (...) seven people, and those over ten years were only two.
-Also, if these ninety-six years are averaged over twenty-six generations, the term of office for one generation is a little over three years, six months, and nine days," and "it should be seen that the change is rather rapid."
-It is also noteworthy that he not only calculated the average but also carefully recorded the distribution of the terms of office, including the maximum and minimum values.
-In addition, it is interesting that he also created a table for the years in office of the Roju and others in the Tokugawa government in Japan, showing the average and distribution, to explain that it was not a position held by one person for many years.
-In this way, it is clear that Yukichi Fukuzawa had the thinking of actively collecting data himself, looking at distributions, and making contrasts.
+Here, too, after publishing a list of the "date of appointment," "term of office," and "name of the ruler (Prime Minister)" for Prime Ministers between 1784 and 1879, he showed that "during those 96 years, there were 26 generations of changes in rulers; the shortest term was 121 days, the longest was 17 years and 84 days, those over 5 years were (...)
+7 people, and those over 10 years were only 2 people.
+Also, if these 96 years are averaged over 26 generations, the term of office for one generation is a little over 3.69 years," and "one can see that the turnover is rather fast."
+It is also noteworthy that he carefully recorded not only the average but also the distribution of the terms of office, including the maximum and minimum values.
+Additionally, it is interesting that he also created a table for the years in office of senior councillors and others in the Tokugawa government in Japan, showing the average and distribution to explain that it was not a position held by one person for many years.
+In this way, it is clear that Yukichi Fukuzawa had the thinking to actively collect data himself, look at distributions, and make comparisons.

 This kind of thinking did not decline until his later years.
-For example, the Jiji Shinpo editorial "The Necessity of Statistics in Religion" (April 24, 1898) advocated the necessity of reform, stating that the situation of Buddhism was marked by problems with the "conduct of the head priests" and there was no hope of maintaining it as it was.
-He then asserted, "My plan regarding that reform is to judge their diligence or laziness and ability or inability based on statistical figures when performing the promotion or demotion of monks."
-He argued that monks should be evaluated by looking at the number of households and temples, the number and ratio of population and monks, the time monks spend preaching, and the number of police crimes in a year.
-The proposal to evaluate monks based on structure (population ratio of monks), process (preaching time), and outcome (number of crimes)—three elements often used today to evaluate the quality of services in hospitals and other institutions—must have been innovative for that time.
+For example, the Jiji Shinpo editorial "The Necessity of Statistics in Religion" (April 24, 1898) argued for the necessity of reform, stating that the situation of Buddhism was marked by problems with the "conduct of the head priests" and there was no hope of maintaining it as it was.
+He then asserted, "My plan regarding that reform is to judge the diligence or laziness and ability or inability of monks based on statistical figures when performing their promotion or demotion."
+He proposed that monks should be evaluated by looking at the number of households and temples, the number and ratio of population and monks, the time spent on sermons by monks, and the number of police crimes in a year.
+The proposal to evaluate monks based on structure (population ratio of monks), process (sermon time), and outcome (number of crimes)—three elements often used today in evaluating the quality of services in hospitals and other institutions—must have been novel for that time.

 "jitsugaku (science) of Investigating Various Subjects"

-After An Outline of a Theory of Civilization, Yukichi Fukuzawa did not often discuss statistical thinking head-on.
+After An Outline of a Theory of Civilization, Yukichi Fukuzawa did not often discuss statistical thinking directly.
 However, those thoughts were expressed in One Hundred Discourses of Fukuzawa, published in 1896.

-Fukuzawa, who went so far as to say in Discourse 86, "A person without this overall statistical thought is not worthy of talking about matters of civilization," also stated in Discourse 34 that "what I have advocated for many years is the jitsugaku (science) of civilization."
-He mentioned that the achievements in science and technology, including steam and electricity, resulting from the "jitsugaku (science) of investigating various subjects"—which stems from the characteristic of civilization to "calculate the reality of mathematical principles and dissect the large and small" and "raise doubts and investigate their source"—are countless.
-He then said that even looking at intangible areas apart from science and technology, namely politics, law, and economics, "their progress and development are nothing but the gift of mathematical principles.
-The fact that people in Western countries have long valued the method of statistics and utilize the actual numbers of statistics to observe all human movements, thereby planning for the greatest happiness of the greatest number, is also sufficient to glimpse where their thoughts lie."
+In Discourse 86, Fukuzawa went so far as to say, "Those who lack this overall statistical thought are not worthy of discussing matters of civilization."
+In Discourse 34, he stated that "what I have advocated for many years is the jitsugaku (science) of civilization," and said that the achievements in science and technology, including steam and electricity, resulting from the "jitsugaku (science) of investigating various subjects"—which stems from the characteristic of civilization to "calculate the reality of mathematical principles and dissect the large and small" and "raise doubts to investigate the source"—are countless.
+He then said that even looking at intangible areas apart from science and technology, namely politics, law, and economics, "their progress and development are nothing if not the gift of mathematical principles.
+The fact that people in Western countries have long valued the methods of statistics and utilize the actual numbers of statistics to observe all human movements to seek the greatest happiness for the greatest number is also sufficient to glimpse where their thoughts lie."
 Finally, I would like to introduce the following passage:

-"When explaining the reason why those trains and steamships move based on academic principles, showing the principles of statistics through the details of the mail, and talking about the mysterious use of electricity by proving it with the actual telegraph, one sees nothing that lies outside of academic principles in all things.
-Not limited only to new things of the civilization style, even the smallest tree or stone, or a single piece of paper or a hair before one's eyes, by illuminating it with the principles of truth, explaining its nature, and clarifying its utility, and gradually investigating its reason to enter into the profound and reach the most profound of the profound, the universe is encompassed within the human heart (...)"
+"When explaining the reason why those trains and steamships move based on academic principles, showing the principles of statistics through the management of mail, and talking about the wonderful use of electricity by proving it with the actual state of telegraphs, one sees nothing that lies outside of academic principles in all things.
+Not limited to the new things of the civilized style, even the smallest tree or stone, or a single piece of paper or a hair before one's eyes, if one explains its nature and clarifies its utility in light of the principles of truth, and gradually investigates its logic to enter the profound and reach the most profound of the profound, the universe will be encompassed within the human mind (...)"
 (Discourse 70)

 Seventeen years after analyzing the postal situation in Transition of People's Way of Thinking, the 62-year-old Yukichi Fukuzawa held expectations that, just as there are theories in science and technology, social phenomena and utilities could also be investigated through statistical thinking, expanding its scope.